core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    An OSCORE endpoint SHOULD define the maximum number of OSCORE layers that it is able to apply (remove) when processing an outgoing (incoming) CoAP message.
 The defined limit has to appropriately reflect the security requirements of the application.
 At the same time, such a limit is typically bounded by the maximum number of OSCORE Security Contexts that can be active at the endpoint, and also by the number of intermediary OSCORE endpoints that have been explicitly set up by the communicating parties.

    If its defined limit is reached when processing a CoAP message, an OSCORE endpoint MUST NOT perform any further OSCORE processing on that message.
 If the message is an outgoing request and it requires further OSCORE processing beyond the set limit, the endpoint MUST abort the message sending.
 If the message is an incoming request and it requires further OSCORE processing beyond the set limit, the endpoint MUST reply with a 4.01 (Unauthorized) error response.
 The endpoint protects such a response by applying the same OSCORE layers that it successfully removed from the corresponding incoming request, but in the reverse order than the one according to which they were removed (see {{outgoing-responses}}).

-{{sec-examples}} provides a number of examples where the approach defined in this document is used to protect message exchanges.

 ## Protection of CoAP Options {#general-rules}